 Regulatory agencies have expressed concerns that certain AI technology may lead to unintentional bias or discrimination in an automated credit analysis process.
 Such concerns could subject us to legal or regulatory liability, reputational harm, and/or increase our legal and compliance expenses.
 For example, on March 29, 2021, the CFPB and the federal prudential bank regulators issued a "Request for Information and Comment on Financial Institutions' Use of Artificial Intelligence, Including Machine Learning."
 These regulators asked for comments regarding, among other things, whether the use of AI technology and machine learning in consumer credit underwriting can lead to bias and discrimination.
-A number of publicly submitted comments have asserted that AI technology and machine learning in consumer credit underwriting can lead to a regulatory rulemaking that could restrict the use of AI technology and machine learning in consumer credit underwriting.
+A number of publicly submitted comments have asserted that AI technology and machine learning in consumer credit underwriting can lead to discrimination in violation of, inter alia, the Equal Credit Opportunity Act and the Fair Housing Act.
+This request for information process may lead to a regulatory rulemaking that could restrict the use of AI technology and machine learning in consumer credit underwriting.
 The CFPB recently announced that discrimination-intentional or unintentional but producing a discriminatory outcome-is an unfair, deceptive, or abusive act or practice ("UDAAP") under the Consumer Financial Protection Act.

 In conjunction with this update, the CFPB also announced changes to its supervision and examination manual for evaluating UDAAPs.
 The updated examination manual notes that discrimination may meet the criteria for "unfairness" by causing substantial harm to consumers that they cannot reasonably avoid and that harm is not outweighed by countervailing benefits to consumers.
 The Equal Credit Opportunity Act and the Fair Credit Reporting Act require creditors to provide consumers with the reasons for denial of credit or other adverse action, and providing such reasons can be more difficult given the complexity of certain AI technology.
 In addition, the Federal Trade Commission ("FTC") has brought enforcement actions related to the use of AI and automated credit analysis in circumstances where the FTC has determined that the use of such tools is insufficiently transparent to consumers.
 Our inability to comply, and enable our Partners and their customers to comply, with the requirements of existing laws or new interpretations of existing laws, or new regulatory rulemaking that restricts the use of AI technology in consumer credit underwriting or other markets, could adversely affect our business, financial condition, and results of operations.
-We may also be obligated to indemnify Partners or pay substantial settlement costs in connection with any such claim or litigation regarding our AI technology could be costly and time consuming and divert the attention of our management and key personnel from our business operations.
-The CFPB has, at times, taken expansive views of its authority to regulate consumer financial services, including non-bank providers of consumer financial products and services, creating uncertainty as to how the agency's actions or the actions of any other new government agency could adversely affect our business, financial condition and results of operations.
+We may also be obligated to indemnify Partners or pay substantial settlement costs in connection with any such claim or litigation related to the use of our AI technology and automated credit analysis, which could be costly.
+Even if we were to prevail in such a dispute, any litigation regarding our AI technology could be costly and time consuming and divert the attention of our management and key personnel from our business operations.
+The CFPB has, at times, taken expansive views of its authority to regulate consumer financial services, including non-bank providers of consumer financial products and services, creating uncertainty as to how the agency's actions or the actions of any other new government agency could adversely affect our business, financial condition and results